strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/server.md

 # Server API for plugins

-A Strapi [plugin](/developer-docs/latest/plugins/plugins-intro.md) can interact with the back end or the front end of the Strapi app.
+A Strapi [plugin](/developer-docs/latest/plugins/plugins-intro.md) can interact with the back end or the [front end](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md) of the Strapi application.
 The Server API is about the back end part.

 Creating and using a plugin interacting with the Server API consists in 2 steps: